-• Schools and youth clubs
+Schools and youth clubs

-Engaging Roma youth in extracurricular activities, in sport, hobby or other youth clubs, is particularly important.
-It can contribute to the reduction of the high drop-out rates.
-However, obtaining both the consent of the youngster and their parents might be a challenge.
-Similarly, although engaging Roma parents in consultations is of significant importance, that could not always be feasible due to various reasons (such as lack of trust in institutions, complicated family relationships, parents working abroad).
+Engaging Roma youth in such activities is particularly important but can be challenging given the higher drop-out rates.
+Engaging Roma parents in such consultations might be particularly challenging (due to various reasons, such as lack of trust in institutions, complicated family relationships, parents working abroad).